 4. Not Allowing Self-Feeding

-Many babies show interest in self feeding long before parents feel ready.
+Many little one's show interest in self feeding long before parents feel ready.
 Understandably, it’s messy but incredibly important.
-Letting your infant explore textures builds hand-eye coordination and confidence, especially during the shift from bottle or breast milk to solids.
+Letting your little one's explore textures builds hand-eye coordination and confidence, especially during the shift from bottle or maternal milk to solids.

 Self-feeding isn’t about finishing the whole meal it’s about learning the mechanics of eating.